dekuNukem/bob_cassette_rewinder/user_manual.md

 ![Alt text](resources/pics/30.jpeg)

+## What about Rock'n'Roll Cassette?

+Rock'n'Roll contains a cleaning agent in the big compartment, and limescale remover in the small compartment.
+You can probably refill it with regular detergents and limescale remover liquid.

+Bob Rewinder works with Rock'n'Roll Cassettes, and will reset it just fine.

 ## Questions or Comments?

 Please feel free to [open an issue](https://github.com/dekuNukem/bob_cassette_rewinder/issues), ask in my [discord server](https://discord.gg/gyGFqD2vfP), DM me on discord `dekuNukem#6998`, or email `dekuNukem`@`gmail`.`com` for inquires.